Resources to help your teen deal with bad matric results

 Your child’s matric results are not cast in stone.
 In fact, he or she has a number of options to pursue if he or she would like to improve on the results.

-Supplementary exams are open to learners who need to rewrite a maximum of two subjects to receive their certificate and learners who couldn’t finish writing their exams due to personal or medical challenges.
+Supplementary exams are where you get a chance to corrent your bad matric results and are open to learners who need to rewrite a maximum of two subjects to receive their certificate and learners who couldn’t finish writing their exams due to personal or medical challenges.
 Learners who have obtained their National Senior Certificate but need to improve their results to gain entry to tertiary education programmes also have the option of rewriting one subject.

 If you matriculated in 2015, you have until January 20 to register for supplementary exams.
 The department of basic education is also rolling out a support programme to assist all future learners who do not pass matric, starting with the class of 2015.

 Learners also have the option to have their examination scripts rechecked – where an exams official will check that all sections were marked and marks added correctly – and remarked – where each script is marked again – at their respective school districts.
 The fees are R19to have each exam script rechecked and R89to have each script remarked per script.
 Learners from no-fee schools do not have to pay these fees.Applications to have your transcripts reviews close on January 20.